I see it all the time… “I found this ATV with little hours, powerful, and at a great price!”… “but it’s missing the title.”

 How To Avoid This Mess?

 The best way to avoid this mess is to buy directly from a dealership.

 The reason why people don’t like to buy from a dealership is that they have to charge you sales tax.
-No matter how you buy it just know the tax man always wins.
+No matter how you buy it, just know the taxman always wins.
 I’ve had many people try to get out of paying taxes on an ATV, but it always ends up biting them down the road.

 With a dealership, you also have a place to go to if you have any issues.
 If the thing is not right, they also have a reputation to keep.
-While you should not expect them to fix a used ATV that is sold “as-is”, they’ll be more willing to work with you if you have an issue right away then some random guy.
+While you should not expect them to fix a used ATV that is sold “as-is”, they’ll be more willing to work with you if you have an issue right away than some random guy.

 Even if you don’t want to buy from the dealer they can be a great resource.
 Call up your local one to see if your state requires ATVs to be registered.
-Why not even check out there used inventory as they may have a unit they need to move.
+Why not even check out their used inventory as they may have a unit they need to move.

 What About Side By Sides?

 ATVs and side by sides will have titles or the MSO we mentioned earlier.
 The same rules apply and are treated the same in most states.

 I have seen some states treat SxS differently where the ATV only needs to be registered, but that is just old laws trying to catch up with modern wording.